rhysfaultless-cpr/documentation-markdown/docs/main.md

 ## Logging into the ROS computer

-1. Make sure the Robot is on.
+1. Make sure the robot is on.
 2. Turn on the computer monitor in the cab.
 3. Remove the wireless keyboard from the cab's right footwell, and turn the keyboard's switch to GREEN
 4. Enter the computer's username and password.